 How to use this Database

 All views give key data including name, alternate name(s), conflict / unit / rank / identification number(s); Died on Service (DoS) details; National Archives of Australia (NAA) link and one other link.
-The database may be sorted on any of these fields and each field is text searchable, using ‘magnifying glass’ filters at the bottom of each column.
+The database may be sorted on any of these fields and each field is text searchable, using ‘magnifying glass’ filters at the top of each column.
 Individual’s records can also be viewed separately.

 For details of the database development and content and how to give feedback, please click on the headings below.